 Audubon Vermont biologists coordinate the annual winter Bald Eagle Survey and work with New Hampshire Audubon to locate and monitor Bald Eagle breeding sites in the Connecticut River Basin.
 The 2015 winter survey was conducted along 15 Standardized Survey Routes (SSRs) in January, and is coordinated by the Biological Resources Division of the United States Geological Survey.

-All 15 Standard Survey Routes (SSR) were covered for the 2013 winter survey.
-Twenty-seven Bald Eagles (14 adult and 13 immature) were observed by designated observers on Vermont's SSRs in 2013.
-This number is above the 21 eagles reported in 2012.
-Bald Eagles were located on 7 of the 14 SSRs surveyed including three routes along Lake Champlain, two along the Connecticut River, on the lower Winooski River, and on the White River.
-The area between the Champlain Bridge and Shelburne Point on Lake Champlain supported the largest concentration of Bald Eagles (5 adults, 7 immatures) in the state.
-2013 was the first year eagles have been seen on the Waterbury to Lake Winooski River route (Table 5).
-The overall numbers remain comparable with totals of full surveys in recent years; however the ratio of adults to immature eagles was significantly different from past years with nearly 50% of sightings of immature bald eagles.
+All 15 Standard Survey Routes (SSR) were covered for the 2015 winter survey.
+A record fifty-one Bald Eagles (30 adult 20 immature, and 1 unknown age) were observed by designated observers on Vermont's SSRs in 2015.
+This number is well above the record of 30 eagles reported in 2010.
+Bald Eagles were located on of the 14 SSRs surveyed including three routes along Lake Champlain, two along the Connecticut River, on the upper Winooski River, and on Lake Bomoseen.
+2015 was the first year that an eagle was seen on the upper Winooski River route.
+The area between the Champlain Bridge and Shelburne Point on Lake Champlain supported the largest concentration of Bald Eagles (16 adults, 11 immatures) in the state.
+The overall numbers are well above totals of full surveys in recent years.

 For more information on Bald Eagles in Vermont, or to report sightings, contact Margaret Fowle at firstname.lastname@example.org or (802) 434-3068.